MET 2123 Methods and Insight

 - Reporting and implementation

 The course has 40 contact hours.
 Of these 28 hours of lectures will focus on the syllabus.
 6 hours consist of training in JMP and 6 hours are spent on a portfolio.
 Exercises in the use of JMP will take place in the auditorium, using laptops, or in the computer lab.
+The students are allowed to use Excel if they prefer that software.

 The course includes a portfolio with a total of three submissions.
 The portfolio is based on